-Because molded fiber packaging can be formed to fit the shape of a particular product, many different industries use molded fiber packaging for shipping.
+Because molded fiber packaging can be formed to fit the shape of a particular product, many different industries use molded fiber packaging designs for shipping.
 In addition to shipping, molded pulp has many other uses.
-For example, the industrial sector uses it as packaging for cell phones, small household appliances and vehicle parts, and the medical industry uses molded fiber packaging for items such as single-use bedpans, urine bottles and kidney dishes.
+For example, the industrial sector uses it as packaging for consumer goods such as cell phones and vehicle parts, and the medical industry used molded fiber packaging for items such as single-use bedpans, urine bottles, and kidney dishes.

 What Is Molded Pulp?

-Molded pulp combines fibrous material, including recycled paper, cardboard and other fibers.
-This mixture then gets molded into the desired shape.
+Molded pulp manufacturing combines fibrous material, including recycled paper, cardboard and other fibers.
+This mixture then gets molded into the desired shape through the manufacturing process.
 Molded fiber products created from waste paper or natural fibers allow them to be biodegradable and compostable.